AGR Recruiter Accessions

 b.
 Any offense that involved moral turpitude regardless of the sentence received (Non-waiverable)

-20. Must possess an approved Family Care Plan if married to another service member (Non-waiverable)
+21. Must possess an approved Family Care Plan if married to another service member or a single parent (Non-waiverable)

-24. Have no conviction for DUI or DWI in the last 5 years
+25. Have no conviction for DUI or DWI (Non-waiverable)

 RTR AGR Briefing.pdf